shxdow/shxdow.github.io/notes.md

 ### Software Engineering

-Why is software engineering such a mess compared to other engineering disciplines ?
+_Why is software engineering such a mess compared to other engineering disciplines ?_

-One of the first things I thought about is its very immaterial nature, computer systems are far less limited in the growth of their complexity compared to macroscopical physical.
+One of the first things I thought about is its very immaterial nature, computer systems are far less limited in the growth of their complexity compared to the phyisical ones that have characterized engineering as a whole for centuries.